 We cannot foresee if and when the outbreak of COVID-19 will be effectively contained, nor can we predict the severity and duration of the impact of the pandemic on our financial condition or operations.
-Currently, most of the new cases are located in the United States and Latin America, whereas most of Europe and Asia have seen reduced numbers of new cases.
+Currently, most of the new cases are located in the United States, Europe and Latin America, whereas most countries in Asia have continued to see reduced numbers of new cases.
 Even if the pandemic is contained and the economy is largely reopened, the pandemic may recur and the existing measures may be re-imposed.
 If the COVID-19 pandemic is not effectively and timely controlled, we may experience prolonged disruptions to our clinical trials or supply chains, extended closures of facilities, such as clinical trial sites, academic research centers and suppliers, including single source suppliers, and delays in interactions with regulatory agencies or obtaining approvals for our product candidates.
 Many economists are predicting that the pandemic may have significant or long-lasting effects on economies worldwide.
 If the effects of COVID-19 on the financial markets and the global economy persist, they could hamper our ability to raise additional finances.
+Additional public health crises and natural disasters, such as future epidemics or pandemics or those resulting from the effects of climate change, may arise in the future.
 Any of these events may materially and adversely affect our business operations and financial condition.